 Employers have an interest in trying to understand what people are doing when they’re paying for them to be at work.
-Anyone who works in IT (Information Technology) company can tell you that if you are in fact working in the employers place of business using employer-provided laptops and or other computer equipment and you are transmitting information across employer owned networks you are absolutely being monitored in surveil.
+Anyone who works in IT (Information Technology) company can tell you that if you are in fact working in the employers’ place of business using employer-provided laptops and or other computer equipment and you are transmitting information across employer-owned networks you are absolutely being monitored in surveil.

 There is a lot of these technologies have been introduced already and now they’re starting to kind of flow up the chain of the workforce and be used elsewhere and I think the shifts are working from home means that many of those forms of surveillance which perhaps we have taken for granted while we’re at work and now reaching into our homes.

 Many companies that existed pre-pandemic have already developed software to track employees in a variety of ways.
-There’s proto score hub staff inter guard time dr. Tara mind very clock transparent business and many others proto score alone has seen a 600 percent uptick in interest from prospective customers since COVID 19.
+There’s proto score hub staff inter guard time dr. Tara mind very clocks transparent business and many others proto score alone has seen a 600 percent uptick in interest from prospective customers since COVID 19.

-Recently, CNBC’s Eric chemi spoke with its CEO, they take a number of data points beat a CRM tool that they’re currently using a phone system like a LAN edge and email system it could be G suite or Microsoft 365.
+Recently, CNBC’s Eric Chemi spoke with its CEO, they take a number of data points to beat a CRM tool that they’re currently using a phone system like a LAN edge and email system it could be G suite or Microsoft 365.
 They aggregate all those data points in a real-time proprietary dashboard that provides them a weighted score.
 They record and transcribe all your phone calls.

 They use AI tools to massage that into a real-time store that you see as does your boss and the CEO and the VP of Sales and the chief revenue officer everyone is seeing the productivity.
 Every morning you come to your desk you have an email from them, you have your productivity score, your proto scores on the first line of the enum.
 Your score yesterday for hunter score was 74, your colleagues were 90 they’ve done more and it’s a tool that you could gauge yourself against your peers.

-One example of a company that uses proto score is Vonage.
+One example of a company that uses a proto score is Vonage.
 I’ve recently in the last year pre-pandemic gone to our virtual sales force because of the capabilities for proto.
 Wherever any pushback from employees that are like I don’t like that you’re tracking everything.
 You know guys who go out and get things done or those who use these tools for their advantage and they know we’re watching which is always good.

-Another company working in the same space is transparent business which takes a different approach but has seen a 500% spike in users month two months.
-Since COVID 19 transparent business is different from proto score in that it doesn’t track anything until workers manually clock in but it records those exact times and uploads a stream of desktop screenshots to your manager when you are clocked in you do have the ability to delete those screenshots after the fact or clock out and stop them entirely.
+Another company working in the same space is a transparent business that takes a different approach but has seen a 500% spike in users month two months.
+Since COVID 19 transparent business is different from the proto score in that it doesn’t track anything until workers manually clock in but it records those exact times and uploads a stream of desktop screenshots to your manager when you are clocked in you do have the ability to delete those screenshots after the fact or clock out and stop them entirely.

-Technology allows for the monitoring and tracking of the work that the user the worker reports as work done basically instead of reporting to an office they report to the cloud and the cloud is the canvas and digitizing the work flow enables us to work better and keep people accountable for the work that they do.
+Technology allows for the monitoring and tracking of the work that the user the worker reports as work done basically instead of reporting to an office they report to the cloud and the cloud is the canvas and digitizing the workflow enables us to work better and keep people accountable for the work that they do.

-Transparent business says that this type of system is both easier for the worker and ultimately results in them having more privacy it’s a consent when you have a worker going to the office you are monitoring them all the time there are cameras everywhere and this is an invasion to the privacy people are super stressed out they don’t need a micromanager on top of their head so with these dishes can say okay my process is transparent and worked early working so as I’m working.
+Transparent business says that this type of system is both easier for the worker and ultimately results in them having more privacy it’s consent when you have a worker going to the office you are monitoring them all the time there are cameras everywhere and this is an invasion to the privacy people are super stressed out they don’t need a micromanager on top of their head so with these dishes can say okay my process is transparent and worked early working so as I’m working.